AlexFromKiyv/CS-Step-by-Step/13 LINQ до об'єктів/README.md

     List<Person> people = new()
     {
-        new("Valja"),
+        new("Valja",25,null),
-        new("Fedja")
+        new("Fedja",30,null)
     };

-    var regularLife = from place in places from person in people
+    var regularLife = from person in people from place in places
                       select new { Person = person.Name, Place = place.Name };

     CollectionToConsole(regularLife);